MicrosoftDocs/Viva/Viva/goals/intro-to-ms-viva-goals.md

 ## Provide us feedback

-Provide feedback about your experience with Viva Goals directly to Microsoft:
+Provide feedback about your experience with Viva Goals.

 |If you are looking for this information  |Go to this resource  |
 |---------|---------|